 - A. Except as specifically authorized pursuant to subsection B of this section, net revenues from Class II and Class III gaming on the Cloverdale Rancheria shall be used only for the following purposes: - 1.
 Funding of Cloverdale Tribal Government operations and programs; - 2.
 Providing for the general welfare of the Cloverdale Rancheria and its members; - 3.
 Promoting Cloverdale Rancheria's economic development; - 4.
 Donating to charitable organizations; or - 5.
-Assisting with funding the operations of local government agencies. - B. If the Cloverdale Rancheria's General Council elects to make per capita payments to Cloverdale Tribal members, it shall authorize such payments only in conformity with a plan submitted to and approved by the Secretary of the Interior pursuant to 25 U.S.C.
+Assisting with funding the operations of local government agencies. - B. If the Cloverdale Rancheria's General Council elects to make per capita payments to Cloverdale Tribal Members, it shall authorize such payments only in conformity with a plan submitted to and approved by the Secretary of the Interior pursuant to 25 U.S.C.
 Section 2710 (b)(2). - C. Except as provided for under the terms of a management agreement or financing documents entered into in conformity with IGRA or as otherwise permitted by law, all receipts from any Class II or Class III gaming activities are the property of the Tribe.
-Any Tribal profits or net revenues from Class II or Class III gaming activities shall be deposited into the Tribe's general treasury or such other tribal account as the Tribe shall determine.
-Once paid into the treasury, such funds shall lose any identity as gaming revenues except to the extent necessary to identify them as such in order to comply with applicable law.
-Payments from the general treasury funds to Tribal Members under other Tribal programs, including those related to health, welfare, education, elderly care, and housing, shall not be deemed to be per capita payments.
+Any Tribal profits or net revenues from Class II or Class III gaming activities transferred to the Tribe by its Tribal Gaming Facility or gaming related activities on a monthly basis shall be deposited into the Tribe's general treasury or such other tribal account as the Tribe shall determine.
+Once transferred to the Tribe and paid into the treasury, such funds shall lose any identity as gaming revenues except to the extent necessary to identify them as such in order to comply with applicable law.
+Payments from the general treasury funds to Tribal members under other Tribal programs, including those related to health, welfare, education, elderly care, and housing, shall not be deemed to be per capita payments.